osudrl/TeleJoy/README.md

 When the reciever is searching for a controller to bind to, the **red LED will flash about once a second**.
 If the red LED is solid, it may need to be put into binding mode by holding down the button on the bottom right of the chip while simultaneously plugging in the power for the device, and then releasing the button.

-When properly bound to a controller and recieving data, the reciever will light a green LED and hold it solid:
+While properly bound to a controller and recieving data, the reciever will keep the green LED lit:

 <img src="http://i.imgur.com/f1CMw7O.jpg?1" width="600">